nasa/harmony-regridding-service/README.md

   class that is invoked by calls to the service.
 * pip_requirements.txt - A list of service Python package dependencies.
 * tests - A directory containing the service unit test suite.

+## Contributing:

+Contributions are welcome!
+For more information, see `CONNTRIBUTING.md`.

 ## Python dependencies: